lnxjedi/gopherbot/README.md

 * Brain implementations other than simple local files (e.g. redis)

 ### Contributing
 Check out [Github's documentation](https://help.github.com/articles/fork-a-repo/) on forking and creating pull requests.
+Feel free to shoot me an email for an invite to [the LinuxJedi Slack team](linuxjedi.slack.com).

 ## Documentation

 ***NOTE: This is the documentation for Gopherbot v1.1.
 For older versions, see the documentation included in the distribution archive.***

-To try out **Gopherbot** for yourself, see [the Quick Start Guide](doc/Quick-Start.md)
+To try out **Gopherbot** for yourself and write your first plugin, see [the Quick Start Guide](doc/Quick-Start.md)

 Also see the full [Documentation Index](doc/README.md)